wombleton/gitlaw-nz/acts/H/Historic Places Act 1993.md

     without the authority of the Trust or any person or body authorised by the Trust in that behalf.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction,---
+    (2) Every person who commits an offence against subsection (1) is liable on conviction,---

     *   (a) in the case of destruction, to a fine not exceeding $100,000:

     *   (b) in the case of damage or modification, to a fine not exceeding $40,000\.

+    Section 97(2): amended, on 1 July 2013, by [section 413][209] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 98 Offence of destruction, damage, or modification of land subject to heritage covenant